Z1HEd/ProjectManager/README.md

 # ProjectManager
-An app made in godot that lets you organise your teamwork by managing tasks and communicating with your team members.
+An app made in Godot 4.5 that lets you organise your teamwork by managing tasks and communicating with your team members.